alexlyttle/python-virtualenvs/slides.md

 # Overview

 1. Prerequisits and definitions
-2. Why do I need a virtual environment?
+2. Why should I use a virtual environment?
 3. How do I create a virtual environment?
-4. Will it work with Jupyter notebooks?
+4. Will they work with Jupyter notebooks?
 5. How do I manage different Python versions?
 6. Live demonstration